contact author

 The Little Queen

-They created her, then took her reason to live.
+They created her, then stole her reason to live: her family.

-But when the Little Queen, a mother without a hive, adopts Anthony, a grieving boy, she will sacrifice anything to save what she finds: a new family, frightening yet wonderful.
+But when the Little Queen, a mother without a hive, adopts Anthony, a grieving boy, she will sacrifice anything to save what she finds: a new family, frightening and wonderful.

 From his birth mother Anthony inherits a bee hive—and the power to speak with bees.
 When she dies, her hive slips into ruin.
 Then he discovers the Little Queen, a remarkable bee fleeing a mysterious past, who takes charge of Anthony's hive and resurrects it, profoundly changed.
 But the future they are building is threatened by pursuers who want ownership of the Little Queen, and of everything she represents.